 It is reported that the cost of Harpoon Block II missiles will be $ 92 million, and India will pay $ 54 million for the Mk 16 torpedoes (except for 63 combat torpedoes, five practical torpedoes will be included in the delivery).

-According to the bmpd blog, the Indian Navy received eight American P-2012I base patrol aircraft, armed with the 2015nd Indian Marine Squadron, in the period 8-312 aviation.
-In addition, in 2016, India ordered four more R-8I aircraft with delivery in 2021-2022.
-In June 2019, the Indian Ministry of Defense approved the acquisition for the Indian Navy of ten more American base patrol aircraft P-8I Poseidon (Indian name - Neptune), but subsequently their number was reduced to six.
+As noted by the bmpd blog, the Indian Navy in the period 2012-2015 received eight P-8I base patrol aircraft, which are in service with the 312th Indian Naval Aviation Squadron.
+In addition, in 2016, India ordered four more P-8I aircraft for delivery in 2021-2022.
+In June 2019, the Indian Ministry of Defense approved the acquisition of ten more American base patrol aircraft P-8I Poseidon (Indian name - Neptune) for the Indian Navy, but later their number was reduced to six.